 Sympathy for Pests - a short story (12kB : 1,919 words : 4 pages) [comment]

 If you think the nuclear topics discussed sound like the detestable new fashion for promoting thorium reactors, you're right, I've been reading a lot about them recently.

 Dragon - a short story (10kB : 1,681 words : 4 pages) [comment]

 I'm supposed to be writing another story, but can't seem to get it mapped out, so I wrote this shortie hoping it would free up my writing muscles.

-I know this is not the kind of story that most people like, but that's okay, I'm not writing it for them, I'm writing it for me and for people who are like me.
+I know this is not the kind of story that most people like, but that's okay, I didn't write it for them, I wrote it for me and for people who are like me.
 I get a big kick out of ideas, and I think the whole standard plot structure that everybody uses is tired and worn (intro, build-up, climax, resolution).
 Reality doesn't have plotting rules.
 Neither does this story.

 First draft begun NaNoWriMo 2013 and completed in Camp NaNoWriMo during April 2014.
 Yet to be properly revised and probably full of errors and bits that don't work.
-If you give me feedback on either of my blogs (LiveJournal or DreamWidth) I'd be very grateful.
+If you give me feedback via my comment link I'd be very grateful.

 I didn't put this online for a while as I had hopes of selling it to a magazine, but I'm so slack I doubt that is likely to ever happen.

 I've tagged this as science fiction, but it is barely so.
 It is a philosophical piece which doesn't really start until it ends.
 I'm not happy with the last spoken line.
 The current one is like a placeholder.
 I know what I want, but haven't yet figured out how to make my character say it.
 One day I'll work it out and fix the last statement, completely altering the meaning of the story... again.

 Quicksand Thieves - a short story (7kB : 1,140 words : 2 pages) [comment]